 J1 visa health insurance policies must also be underwritten by an insurance company that possesses one of the following:

-- A Standard and Poors Claims Paying Ability rating of "A-" or above; or
+- A Standard & Poors Claims Paying Ability rating of "A-" or above

-Sponsors are to ensure that their J1 visa program participants and their dependents have health insurance that has the above listed J visa insurance requirements and is backed by the full faith and credit of the government of the participants home country.
+Sponsors are to ensure that their J1 visa program participants and their dependents have health insurance that has the above listed J1 visa medical insurance requirements and is backed by the full faith and credit of the government of the participant's home country.

-Dependents of J1 visa holders accompanying them to the US during their J1 visa program are subject to the same J visa insurance requirements.
-J2 visa holders are to have health insurance coverage throughout the entirety of their stay in the US.
+Dependents of J1 visa holders accompanying them to the U.S. during their J1 visa program are subject to the same J visa insurance requirements.
+J2 visa holders are required to have health insurance coverage throughout the entirety of their stay in the U.S.